20 December 2008

-The story of the Exchange is well known now...Mary Bevilacqua saw an article in Family Circle magazine about friends who got together to swap cookies each year.
+The story of the Wellesley Cookie Exchange is classic...Mary Bevilacqua saw an article in Family Circle magazine about friends who got together to swap cookies each year.
 Mary got a group of her friends to do the same and now almost 40 years later, and countless crumbs devoured, the Wellesley Cookie Exchange is still baking on.

 Over brunch or tea or...40-50 guests bring a few dozen cookies each and Mary's house fills with trays and trays and boxes and tins...
 Stories are shared, recipes swapped and friendships grow and rekindle as everyone leaves with a wonderful assortment to serve and give that season.

-It is a wonderful tradition that continues on and last year Mary's daughters, Kristen Weiss and Ann Flanigan, published a Favorites collection which includes some of the all time hits of their Mom's exchange and some new favorites from their own exchanges.
-The original The Wellesley Cookie Exchange Cookbook
+It is a wonderful tradition that continues on and Mary's daughters, Kristen Weiss and Ann Flanigan have kept the tradition going and have published a Favorites collection which includes some of the all time "Must Bakes" of their Mom's exchange along with some new favorites from their own cookie groups.

 Each cookie recipe, and its baker, has a story.
 Mary's recipe box is legendary with almost 40 years of Cookie Exchange ideas-rolled cookies, bar cookies, icebox favorites, tea breads, cut cookies, good old fashioned sugar cookies, butter cookies, filled cookies, and of course Gingerbread People!